 In 1946, Zipper moved to the United States, where his work as founder and first executive director of the National Guild of Community Schools of the Arts led to the establishment of hundreds of community schools.

-While founding the Music Center of North Shore in Chicago, Zipper began his 40-year friendship with Richard D. Colburn, a parent at the school.
-Later, at the urging of Colburn, Zipper moved to LA and was Artistic Advisor to The Colburn School from the late 1970’s until his death.
+While serving as president of the Music Institute of Chicago, Zipper began his 40-year friendship with Richard D. Colburn, a parent at the school.
+Later, at the urging of Colburn, Zipper moved to LA and was Artistic Advisor to The Colburn School from the late 1970s until his death.
 Herbert Zipper Concert Hall is named in his honor and serves as a performance space for Colburn students, and visiting artists and ensembles.
-Zipper, who said the arts “make life meaningful under the most dreadful circumstance,” believed in access to the performing arts for every human being.
-This legacy continues through The Colburn School’s outreach programs to the community.
+Zipper, who said the arts “make life meaningful under the most dreadful circumstance," believed in access to the performing arts for every human being.
+This legacy continues through the Colburn Community School of Performing Arts outreach programs.

 Trudl Dubsky Zipper